youngkin/hugoblog/content/post/SunfounderGPIONotesRGBLED.md

 ## RGB LED in C (Software PWM)

-If you'd like you can review the [RGB LED](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.2_rgb_led_c.html) project.
+Depending on your experience, you should consider reviewing the [RGB LED](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.2_rgb_led_c.html) project starting with [Components List and Introduction](https://docs.sunfounder.com/projects/raphael-kit/en/latest/component_list.html).
+Peruse it up through the _Play with C_ section.
+If you're experienced with basic electronics and components like breadboards and resistors you can skip it.

 You should set up the breadboard as described in the project documentation or in the diagram below:

 <img style="border:1px solid black" src="/images/pwmfordummies/RgbLed.png" align="center" width="600" height="300"/>
 <figcaption align="left"><center><i style="color:black;">Sunfounder RGB LED breadboard setup</i></center></figcaption>